 A&A is committed to excellence in research and teaching.
 The successful candidate is expected to develop a vigorous and innovative externally-funded research program, to provide high-quality teaching that integrates research with instruction at both the undergraduate and graduate levels, and to participate in service activities.

 We look forward to learning how the applicant's experience or future plans for teaching, research, and service would support our commitment to diversity and inclusion.

 The University of Washington is building a culturally diverse faculty and staff and strongly encourages applications from women, underrepresented minorities, individuals with disabilities and covered veterans.
 The University is a first-round awardee of the National Science Foundation’s ADVANCE Institutional Transformation Award to increase the advancement of women faculty in science, engineering, and math.
 The College of Engineering has consistently had one of the highest percentages of women faculty in the top 50 colleges of engineering (US News and World Report Undergraduate Rankings).
 The University’s Office for Faculty Advancement promotes the hiring, retention, and success of a diverse and inclusive faculty at the University of Washington.

 All University of Washington faculty engage in teaching, research, and service.

-The position will be open until filled; in the meantime, for full consideration your application should be submitted by Jan 3, 2023.
-The anticipated start date for this position is September 1, 2023.
+The position will be open until filled; in the meantime, for full consideration the application should be submitted by the priority date of Friday November 17th, 2023.

 The University is using Interfolio's Faculty Search to conduct this search.
 Applicants to this position receive a free Dossier account and can send all application materials, including confidential letters of recommendation, free of charge.